 As the contract ends, you have to pack all your stuff and move out.
 But do not leave behind a mess of trash.
 You should really take some time to clean your house or apartment before leaving, if possible.
 Although the contract does not mandate you to do so, you should at least empty the fridge, rid of the trash, wash the dishes, etc. You do not need to make everything as clean as new but do not leave the place in a messy condition.

-To sum up, you should put yourself in the shoes of a Da Nang landlord to see what they really expect from potential tenants.
+To sum up, you should put yourself in the shoes of a Da Nang landlord to see what they expect from potential tenants.
 It is always advisable to dress professionally, listen attentively, and raise good questions at the first meeting.
-During your stay, keep up with the rent, live clean and maintain a good communication with your landlord.
+During your stay, keep up with the rent, live clean and maintain good communication with your landlord.

 Hopefully, our pieces of information above can offer you great tips.
 Good luck!